 The patient will also undergo a bone marrow biopsy to determine whether cancer is present in the marrow or blood.

 Ewing sarcoma can be very painful and require a large amount of medications.
-Children with this type of cancer need extensive surgery and sometimes radiation therapy in order to treat them and get rid of the tumor.
+Children with this type of cancer may need surgery and sometimes radiation therapy in order to treat them and get rid of the tumor.

-Unfortunately, the survival outcome for Ewing sarcoma patients is significantly less than most other types of pediatric cancers.
+Unfortunately, the survival outcome for Ewing sarcoma patients is less than most other types of pediatric cancers.
 These patients also have to deal with tremendous side effects due to high-dose chemotherapy and the debilitating surgeries that are often part of treatment for Ewing sarcoma.

 Learn more about the realities of childhood cancer >

 Research is dedicated toward understanding how these tumors live and grow, so we can create better ways to kill the tumors and improve patient outcomes.